ItsANameToo/hermod/README.md

 ### Snapshots

 When rounds are saved on core, hermod will take snapshots, or append to the most recent one.
-It is enabled by default and it will keep the 5 most recent snapshots.
-Older snapshots are deleted.
-Make sure that you have enough storage space.
+It will keep the 5 most recent snapshots and older snapshots are deleted.
+Make sure that you have enough storage space on your node!

+With the introduction of core 2.6, snapshots can only be taken when core is shut down, which `hermod` will handle for you.
+Due to the nature of having to shut down core, it is STRONGLY advised to only enable automatic snapshots on relay nodes and it will be disabled by default.
+Of course it is always possible to manually create a snapshot with `hermod snapshot`, but please remember that this will temporarily shutdown core too!

 #### Sharing Snapshots